California Commission Recommends Transfer on Death Deeds

 In several jurisdictions, people can easily arrange for the transfer of their real estate to another party following their death without requiring a probate administration or the use of a revocable trust.
-The method for doing so involves the use of a revocable transfer on death deed.
-California’s Law Revision Commission has studied transfer on death deeds for several years, and concluded that their use in the state would be beneficial.
+The method for doing so involves the use of a revocable transfer on a death deed.
+California’s Law Revision Commission has studied transfer on death deeds for several years and concluded that their use in the state would be beneficial.

 Findings of the Law Revision Commission Regarding Transfer on Death Deeds